cerebral/cerebral/packages/docs/content/in-depth/13_routing.en.md

 ## Routing

 Typically applications uses a router.
-To instantiate the Cerebral router you install it as a separate packge:
+To instantiate the Cerebral router you install it as a separate package:

 `npm install cerebral-router@next --save`